leonhma/python-package-automation/README.md

-This is a templete that contains workflows to automatically update documentation using sphinx, push it to github pages, upload release binaries as assets and do linting using pylama
+This is a template that contains workflows to automatically update documentation using sphinx, push it to github pages, upload release binaries as assets and do linting using pylama

-## How to use this template
+# How to use this template

-# Setup
+## Setup

 * First, think of a name for your package.
 Make shure it's not yet taken on pypi and testpypi
 * Second, click 'use this template' in the upper right corner